tdcosim/TDcoSim/docs/Example_3.md

                         "dt":0.008333

+Same configuration was used for DERs in bus number 3.

-2. With distribution system connected to Bus 1 of 118 bus system where the DER penetration level is 10% of distribution system load and the DERs connected in the distribution system Ride Through the fault causing voltage sag below V_LV1 voltage level.
-The DER configuration used for this case is shown below:
+2. With distribution system connected to Bus 2 and Bus 3 of 118 bus system where the DER penetration level is 10% of distribution system load and the DERs connected in the distribution system Ride Through the fault causing voltage sag below V_LV1 voltage level.
+The DER configuration used for this case is shown below (for bus number 3):

-                    "nodenumber": 1,
+                    "nodenumber": 3,
                     "filePath: ["C:\\Rojan\\NERC_TnD_Project\\pvder_refac\\NERC_PSSE_OpenDSS\\SampleData\\DNetworks\\123Bus\\case123ZIP.dss"],
                     "solarFlag":1,
                     "solarPenetration":0.1,